inkdropapp/inkdrop-default-light-ui-theme/README.md

-# Template for Inkdrop UI Theme
+# Default Light UI Theme for Inkdrop

 ## How to build